 - gives you the right amount of notice for the eviction reason (the grounds)

 - tells you the landlord wants possession of the home

-- tells you that once the notice runs out the landlord still has to get a court order before you have to leave
+- tells you that once the notice runs out the landlord still has to get an eviction order from the Tribunal before you have to leave

 - includes information on where you can get advice

 If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice two months in advance.
 They can't make you leave any sooner than this.